 College is a time of excitement, challenge, and growth—socially as well as academically.
 It may be difficult to feel comfortable at times.
 Loneliness and fear are common, normal feelings that many students experience.
 Succeed Socially is a group designed to help make the process of forming friendships a little easier.
 Each week, the group will focus on learning social skills to enhance and build friendships and explore new ways of being socially engaged on campus.

-The group meets on Mondays starting at 4:00pm in CAPS's group room.
 If you are interested in the group and/or have questions, please contact Dr. Davino at 434.395.2409 or longwoodCAPS@longwood.edu.

 Stress & Anxiety Management